sim4444/terraform_aws/README.md

 Ensured that the private key had the correct permissions before attempting to SSH into the instance.
 4. Terraform Commands Used
-Initialized Terraform to download the AWS provider plugin: terraform init
+Initialized Terraform to download the AWS provider plugin:
+-terraform init
 Validated the configuration:
-terraform validate
+-terraform validate
 Planned the changes:
-terraform plan
+-terraform plan
-Applied the changes to provision the resources: terraform apply
+Applied the changes to provision the resources:
+-terraform apply

 5. Outputs
 Configured Terraform to output the instance's public IP and DNS name for quick access: